-The Z136.8 contains policies and procedures to ensure laser safety in any area where research, development, and testing is performed, including Universities, product development laboratories, private and government research labs (e.g., National Laboratories) and product testing settings.
+The Z136.8 contains policies and procedures to ensure laser safety in any area where research, development, and testing are performed, including Universities, product development laboratories, private and government research labs (e.g., National Laboratories), and product testing settings.

 In this standard, testing includes: